Jackal (Marvel Comics character): Reception

-J. M. DeMatteis, the creator of the "Clone Saga", claimed in an interview that he thought Jackal is "a terrific villain...one of his favorites", and that it "was a blast bringing the character back, if only for this one story."
+J. M. DeMatteis, the creator of the "Clone Saga", claimed in an interview that he thought Jackal is "a terrific villain... one of his favorites", and that it "was a blast bringing the character back, if only for this one story."
 Dan Slott claimed in an interview with Newsarama about the "Spider-Island" saga that the Jackal is "one of the wonderful mad scientists of Spider-Man's world."

+In 2014, IGN ranked the Jackal as Spider-Man's 17th greatest enemy.

 Other versions

 Marvel Zombies

-In the Marvel Zombies universe, when the Zombie Galacti left the Earth (after eating Galactus), Wilson Fisk (Kingpin) makes an empire.
-The zombiefied Jackal plays an important part in it, creating human clones to feed the remaining Marvel Zombies.
-This process utilizes Inhuman technology.
+A zombified alternate universe version of Jackal appears in Marvel Zombies.
+He creates human clones to feed the remaining zombies, utilizing Inhuman technology to do so.

 Spider-Man: Clone Saga

-Jackal appears in the re-imagining of the Clone Saga by Tom DeFalco, who was exploring the storyline as it was originally conceived.
+Jackal appears in the re-imagining of the Clone Saga by Tom DeFalco, which explores the storyline as it was originally conceived.
 He infects both May Parker and Mary Jane Watson with a genetic virus.
 When Kaine betrays Jackal and leads Spider-Man and Scarlet Spider to his lair, all three are captured.
 The Jackal then reveals his plan to create an army of Spider-Clones to take over the world and clone Gwen Stacy.
 The clones prove unstable, however, and the Jackal comes to the conclusion that Ben is the original.
 Before he can do anything, Kaine breaks free and burns his mark onto the Jackal's face before breaking his neck.

 Ultimate Marvel

-The Ultimate Marvel version of Miles Warren is a hypnotherapist for Harry Osborn to help repress memories about the Green Goblin.
-Later in the Deadpool story arc of Ultimate Spider-Man, he was revealed to be dating May Parker.
-Additionally, his Clone Saga involvement has been taken over by Doctor Octopus.
-He last appeared when May tried to introduce him to Peter, but they had to leave town because of Norman Osborn and he had a patient to handle.
+An alternate universe version of Miles Warren appears in the Ultimate Marvel imprint.
+This version is a hypnotherapist.

 Spider-Man: Life Story

-Spider-Man: Life Story features an alternate continuity where the characters naturally age after Peter Parker becomes Spider-Man in 1962.
-After the 60s, Miles eventually leaves Empire State and forms his own bio-engineering company.
-Peter Parker's wife, Gwen Stacy, became his chief biologist.
-During this time, he was also hired by Norman Osborn to create clones of Norman and Peter, but he also secretly created a clone of Gwen.
-In 1977, Norman gets word of Warren's additional clone and sends Harry Osborn as the Black Goblin to attack Warren's company, revealing the clones to Harry, Peter, and Gwen in the process.
-Harry blows up the containment tubes containing the clones, which kills all of them except for Peter's clone.
-However, Warren reveals that the "Gwen" that Peter was with was actually her clone, while the real Gwen died in the explosion, as he wanted to keep her for himself.
+An alternate universe version of Miles Warren appears in Spider-Man: Life Story.
+This version is a former professor at Empire State University who founded his own bio-engineering company, with Gwen Stacy as his chief biologist.